marcelblijleven/aegle/README.md

 Simple healthcheck tool

 ## Setup
-Run `npm install` to install dependencies
+Run `npm install` in the root folder to install dependencies for both server and client.

 Add services to to ./server/services folder, see the `example-service.js` file for example services.
 You can add and export either a single service, or an array of services.